JarrodCameron/lightning_talk/README.md

 # Lightning Talk

 ```
-This is the same as the master branch but has support for Arch Linux.
-The only
+This has been tested on Arch Linux.
+It will only work if your home directory
-difference is the shellcode contains the environment "HOME=/home/jc"
+is "/home/jc".
+You should probably try the "UbuntuSupport" branch.
 ```

 ## Steps to execute